 Some courses may be open to visiting scholars and others who qualify.
 In general, we do not allow auditors in our writing courses; however, it is sometimes possible to audit an oral skills class at the instructor’s discretion.
 Please consult the course’s instructor to learn more.

 Contact your instructor immediately.
 Sometimes, if there are students on a waiting list, an instructor will have to drop students who miss the first day of class without prior notification.
-Also, EMS/Ling courses have a mandatory attendance policy, and this kind of absence may affect your grade.
+Also, LING courses have a mandatory attendance policy, and this kind of absence may affect your grade.